Mortgage Q&A: “Can you pay the mortgage with bitcoin?”

 - But as mentioned it converts crypto currency to dollars first

-- So it’s really just a conversion process
+- So it’s really just a currency conversion process that you could technically do yourself

 A company by the name of ManageGo is launching bitcoin rental payments soon.
 In fact, they’re even going to allow tenants to pay rent in Ethereum and Litecoin.